 Admission to the Music School Step-by-Step

-A student's entire record is evaluated when under consideration for admission to the School of Music including: Grade Point Average (GPA) and Theory Placement Exam, an interview with a member of the music faculty, a recommendation of a former music teacher, the student's repertoire, and audition results.
+A student's entire record is evaluated when under consideration for admission to the School of Music including: Grade Point Average (GPA), an interview with a member of the music faculty, a recommendation of a former music teacher, the student's repertoire, and audition results.
 This information is reviewed by faculty in the student’s instrument/voice and the Scholarship Committee.
 Deadline for Scholarship Application and Audition is March 1.
 Students will be informed via letter of the decision for being accepted to pursue a music major.
 This decision is contingent upon students' admission to the University of Montana.

 1) Apply to the University of Montana at admissions.umt.edu and visit Financial Aid webpage

 2) Complete the School of Music Audition Application and Schedule an Audition